FrankZhangIronly/Pinned_Insect_CV/README.md

 ## Project Aims
 Develop CV and ML models to aid in the digitization of over 25 million pinned insect specimens.

-The specific scenario we aim to address is **assisting robotic arms in identifying specimens within drawers** and **locating the correct part** to grasp the target.
+The specific scenario we aim to address is **assisting robotic arms in identifying specimens within drawers** and **locating the pins** to grasp the target.

 <p align="center">
     <img height="300" src="other/img.png"/>